TESOL (Any major)

 Instructor: Michael Paul Ph.D.

 Many districts, including all the districts in California, are now requiring an ESL or related endorsement to teach in their districts.
-While not required in other districts, students applying to them would have a significant advantage over other applicants by having the endorsement.
+While not required in other districts, students applying to them will have a significant advantage over other applicants by having the endorsement.
 It is strongly recommended especially for ELED majors to get the ESL endorsement.

 The TESOL Practicum is associated with the TESOL minor (or TESOL endorsement for ECSE or ELED) and is the culminating experience of the 20 credit program.
-It leads to the English as a New Language (ENL) endorsement in Idaho or a similar endorsement in other states* to teach children who are learning English as a second language while learning their other curriculum.
-It can be taken as a stand-alone course offered in the Upper Snake River Valley (Madison County and surrounding areas) or attached to student teaching completed in other areas (Nampa, Las Vegas, Mesa, or Salt Lake).
+The ESL endorsement leads to the English as a New Language (ENL) endorsement in Idaho or a similar endorsement in other states* to teach children who are learning English as a second language while learning their other curriculum.
+The course can be taken as a stand-alone course offered in the Upper Snake River Valley (Madison County and surrounding areas) or attached to student teaching completed in other areas (Las Vegas, Mesa, Ogden or Salt Lake).

 * Requirements differ by state.
-You are advised to know those requirements and take additional courses or experiences to be prepared for the requirements of the state in which you intend to be certified.
+Students are responsible to know those requirements and take additional courses or experiences to be prepared for the requirements of the state in which you intend to be certified.

 TESOL 497 should be completed in conjunction with student teaching.
 You will be placed in a school with a high number of English Language Learners and work with a qualified and experienced ESL teacher.

 Prerequisites: Students must have completed all minor required classes and have passed the English to Speakers of Other Languages (0631) Praxis exam.